 The product did seem overpriced, so to sweeten the deal Amiga Inc offered a free T-shirt and $50 coupon off either a AmigaONE or OS4 which later would cause a bit of a stir and rift between Amiga Inc and the community but this is another story for another time.
 The following year Amiga introduced the Amiga DE player for $20 which could run on Windows, Linux, Windows Mobile, and PalmOS.
 It came with a few sample games and they also launched the Amiga DE shop.

-The main devices that Amiga have targeted with Amiga Anywhere are PDA`s, Mobile Phones and Set Top Box's these will either have the software built into the devices so you can just download the games from Amiga Anywhere site, or you will buy a cartridge which will have the Amiga Anywhere player (or something similar) with a few games ready to play on the devices that can except the cartridge (picture below).
+The main devices that Amiga targeted with Amiga Anywhere platform where PDA`s, Mobile Phones and Set Top Box's, these will either have the software built into the devices so you can just download the games from Amiga Anywhere site, or you will buy a cartridge which will have the Amiga Anywhere player (or something similar) with a few games ready to play on the devices that can except the cartridge (picture below).